-The digestive, reproductive and excretory organs of the body are located in the outer visible area of the abdomen.
+The body’s digestive, reproductive, and excretory organs are located in the outer visible area of the abdomen.

-An abdomen indicates the overall health of the body and the proper functioning of the digestive and excretory organs.
+An abdomen indicates the body’s overall health and the proper functioning of the digestive and excretory organs.

-It is the first point of inspection for the abdominal organs and muscles during a medical exam.
+During a medical exam, it is the first inspection point for the abdominal organs and muscles.
 It is also an indication of the ability to reproduce healthily.

 The flat abdomen is the only type that is considered normal.
 The rest of the abdominal shapes are associated with minor and major health complications.